coderoad/coderoad-cli/README.md

 Author: creator <author@email.com>
 Date:   Sun May 3 16:16:01 2020 -0700

-    L1S1Q setup step 1 for level 1
+    1.1 setup for level 1, step 1

 commit 9499611fc9b311040dcabaf2d98439fc0c356cc9
 Author: creator <author@email.com>
 Date:   Sun May 3 16:13:37 2020 -0700

-    L1S2A checkout solution for level 1, step 2
+    1.1S solution for level 1, step 1

 commit c5c62041282579b495d3589b2eb1fdda2bcd7155
 Author: creator <author@email.com>
 Date:   Sun May 3 16:11:42 2020 -0700

-    L1S2Q setup level 1, step 2
+    1.2 setup for level 1, step 2
 ```

-Note that the step `L1S2` has two commits, one with the suffix `Q` and another one with `A`.
-The suffixes mean `Question` and `Answer`, respectively, and refer to the unit tests and the commit that makes them pass.
+Note that the step `1.1` has two commits, one with the suffix `S`.
+The first commit refers to the required tests and setup, while the second optional commit contains the solution.

-Steps defined as questions are **required** as they are meant to set the task to be executed by the student.
-The answer is optional and should be used when a commit must be loaded to verify the student's solution.

 If there are multiple commits for a level or step, they are captured in order.